Shop every DSCR lender in America. We negotiate — you close faster.

 Frequently asked questions

 A bridge loan is short-term financing (typically 6-24 months) that covers the gap between two transactions or stabilizes a property for long-term financing.
 Common use cases: buying a new property before the old one sells, closing quickly on a competitive deal, holding a property during light-to-moderate rehab, or stabilizing a vacant property before refinancing into DSCR.
-Bridge loans are typically interest-only, priced at 9-11%, with 1-3 origination points.
+Bridge loans are typically interest-only, priced at 8-12% in July 2026, with 1-3 origination points.